-The first day you are unable to work due to your family leave is the day or date your claim can begin.
+The first day you are unable to work due to your family leave is the date your claim can begin.

 You may not change the beginning date of your claim or adjust a base period after establishing a valid claim.
 If you have any questions about your claim start date, contact PFL at 1-877-238-4373 before filing your claim.

-Submit your claim no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins, or your claim is considered to be a late claim and you may lose benefits.
+Submit your claim no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins, or your claim is considered to be late and you may lose benefits.

 3. Attach Additional Documents

 If your form is not properly completed or all the supporting documents are not receiced, the EDD will not process your claim until all the information is obtained.

 Mothers without a pregnancy-related disability claim, new fathers, and foster or adoptive parents must complete sections one through five of the SDI Online bonding application, and provide a Proof of Relationship document.
 Examples of this document include:

 - Child’s Birth Certificate